guardianproject/info/content/blog/2018-01-05-orbot-v16-a-whole-new-look-and-easier-to-use.md

 ---
 [Orbot: Tor for Android](https://guardianproject.info/apps/orbot/) has a new release ([tag](https://gitweb.torproject.org/orbot.git/tag/?h=16.0.0-RC-2) and [changelog](https://gitweb.torproject.org/orbot.git/diff/CHANGELOG?h=16.0.0-RC-1-CHANGELOG&id=5542e8e192fcff24284179e7fdb31cf877f79efd)), with a major update to the user experience and interface.
 This is the 16th major release of Orbot, since it was launched in late 2009.

 The main screen of the app now looks quite different, with all the major features and functions exposed for easy access.
 We have also added a new onboarding setup wizard for first time users, that assists with configuring connections to the Tor network for users in places where Tor itself is blocked.
 This release also continues to support users looking to use Orbot to unblock specific apps, that may not be available on their network or country.
-From the main screen, users can activate Orbot&#8217;s built-in VPN feature, and easily choose which specific apps they want to be routed over the Tor network.
+From the main screen, users can activate Orbot’s built-in VPN feature, and easily choose which specific apps they want to be routed over the Tor network.
 You can also refresh your Tor identity, rebuilding all circuit connections through the network, using the circular reload icon in the expanded notification provided by Orbot.

-The update is rolling out on [Google Play](https://play.google.com/store/apps/details?id=org.torproject.android), and will also be available on [Guardian Project&#8217;s F-Droid Repo](https://guardianproject.info/fdroid/) soon.
+The update is rolling out on [Google Play](https://play.google.com/store/apps/details?id=org.torproject.android), and will also be available on [Guardian Project’s F-Droid Repo](https://guardianproject.info/fdroid/) soon.
 You can also find [Android APKs on Github](https://github.com/n8fr8/orbot/releases).

 THANKS TO: pgerber, syphyr, Khsed4, BjarniRunar, Unpublished, igortoliveira, goapunk, SpotComms, AkshatAgrawal05, dixidroid, arrase and others for the bug reports and fixes on the Orbot app.
 Thanks to [Sina](https://twitter.com/wwwiretap) with Team Cymru for the extra infrastructure provided to help users in places where Tor itself is blocked.
 Also, [Nima](https://twitter.com/mrphs) for the guidance, support and motivation to get this release out sooner rather than later!